Critical media studies, mass communication theory, and urban communication

 Tim Gibson's research interests include critical media studies, the political economy of communication, and urban studies.
 He has published articles at the intersection of media and urban studies in a variety of communication and cultural studies journals.
 He is also author of Securing the Spectacular City: The Politics of Revitalization and Homelessness in Downtown Seattle, a book which explores issues of gentrification and urban poverty in Seattle during the 1990s, and co-editor (with Mark Lowes) of Urban Communication: Production, Text, Context (for which he won the 2007 Urban Communication Foundation's Jane Jacobs Book Award).
-Finally, he currently serves as the president of the Virginia Association of Communication Arts and Sciences (VACAS), which holds its next conference at Radford University in March 2019.
+Finally, he currently serves as the president of the Virginia Association of Communication Arts and Sciences (VACAS), which holds its next conference right here at George Mason University in March 2020.
 You can follow Tim on Twitter @timgibson.

 Gibson, T.A.
 (2018).
 The post-truth double helix: Reflexivity and mistrust in local politics.
 International Journal of Communication, 12, 3167-3185.
 Available online here.